 In addition, businesses, organizations and individuals conduct food and funds drives.
 We are extremely grateful for the financial support we receive from corporations, foundations, organizations and individuals like you.

-In 2013, the Food Bank of Northern Indiana distributed 6 million pounds of food to its 170 member agencies in its six-county service area.
+In 2014, the Food Bank of Northern Indiana distributed 6.1 million pounds of food to its network of 170 member agencies in its six-county service area.